 Join John Bunker for an evening of apple history and adventure.
 John grew up near Boston and Palo Alto and has been coming to Truro for 63 summers.
 He moved to Maine in 1968 and has been living there ever since.
 He started and directs Fedco Trees, the cooperative tree and shrub nursery in Maine.
 He has come to be known for his "fruit exploring," tracking down, identifying and preserving rare, historic apple varieties for nearly forty years.
 He teaches and speaks regularly about apples and fruit growing around New England.
 He and his wife, Cammy Watts, live and tend their gardens and orchards on Super Chilly Farm in Palermo, Maine.

-Wednesday, September 3, Artist Panel Discussion, The View from Cape Cod: Joyce Johnson, Sal Del Deo, Robert Henry, Romolo Del Deo at Preservation Hall, $20 in advanced, $25 at the door
+Wednesday, September 3, Artist Panel Discussion, The View from Cape Cod: Deb Forman: moderator, Megan Hinton, Sal Del Deo, Robert Henry, Romolo Del Deo at Preservation Hall, $20 in advanced, $25 at the door, 6:30 pm

 Friday, September 5, Paint the Race, aboard a Whale Watch boat, in conjunction with the Provincetown Schooner Regatta! $30.00